Generic selectors

 In fact, the subject of the Holy Spirit is ubiquitous in the Bible.
 The abundance of references, applications, and descriptions overwhelm the feeble attempts to define the Holy Spirit as anything other than it is—the power of God—even though they might exploit Scripture erroneously or twist grammatical rules of language[7].

 In essence and in fact, the Trinity is nothing but a false doctrine.
-To that end, presented herein are refutations of many of the Trinitarian arguments and scriptural proof that the Holy Spirit is not a divine being but, rather, the power of God.
+To that end, presented herein are refutations of many of the Trinitarian arguments and scriptural proof that the Holy Spirit is not a divine being but, rather, the POWER of God.

 CHAPTER 1

 The New Testament Greek word for spirit is pneuma.
 It is a singular neuter noun that means, literally interpreted, wind or breath.
 Importantly, it is gender neuter.
 On the other hand, the Old Testament word for spirit is translated from the Hebrew word ruwach but it means exactly the same thing—wind or breath.
-What is most interesting is that ruwach is both gender masculine and feminine.
+What is most interesting is that ruwach is both gender masculine AND feminine.
 In other words, it can be either one.
 The primary reason for this is that biblical Hebrew has no gender neuter—all nouns must be either masculine or feminine.
 While this may seem confusing and at odds with the NT, it is perfectly fitting that the Hebrew noun is not one or the other because it establishes that ruwach is in fact gender neuter, which is in complete agreement with the Greek.

 What is most telling is that no living being in the Bible, whether flesh or spirit (such as angels and demons), is ever anything except specifically masculine or feminine.
 God, David, and Paul are always masculine whereas Sarah, Ruth, and Mary are unquestionably feminine.
 Masculine pronouns are also used in reference to Michael the archangel and Satan[8].
 On the other hand, if the Holy Spirit were a living being, it is indeed confusing as it is at times masculine and feminine in the Hebrew.
 In the Greek it is only gender neuter.